 The hypothesis of $\overline{\lambda}_{M}\leq 0 $ holds for many cases, for example, complex projective surfaces with non-negative Kodaira dimension by \cite{L}, which include K3-surfaces, projective surfaces of general type and some surfaces of elliptic type etc. Furthermore, Theorem 2 in \cite{Ko} shows that, if $M$ is a closed oriented $4$-manifold with a monopole class $c_{1}(\mathfrak{c})$ that is not a torsion class and satisfies $c_{1}^{2}(\mathfrak{c})\geq 0$, then (see also \cite{FZZ2} for the case of $c_{1}^{2}(\mathfrak{c})> 0$).
 In \cite{FZZ1}, a Miyaoka-Yau type inequality was proved for 4-manifolds with a monopole class $c_{1}(\mathfrak{c})$ such that $c_{1}^{2}(\mathfrak{c})> 0$, and admitting long time solutions of (\ref{*}) with bounded scalar curvature.

 The assumption of bounded scalar curvature is a technique assumption, and we hope that it can be removed in the future study.
 However, it can be verified for some cases.
-If $M$ is a complex minimal projective surface of general type or elliptic type with positive Kodaira dimension and no singular fibers, the results in \cite{Ts} and \cite{TZ} imply that $M$ admits long time solutions $\tilde{g}(\tilde{t})$, $\tilde{t}\in [0,\infty) $, of the following K\"ahler-Ricci flow equation Then Corollary 1.1 in \cite{ST} and \cite{ZZ} showed that the scalar curvature of $\tilde{g}(\tilde{t})$ is uniformly bounded along (\ref{10*}).
+In \cite{Cao}, it was shown that a K3-surface $M$ admits a long time solution $g(t)$, $t\in [0,\infty) $, of (\ref{*}), and $g(t)$ converges to a Ricci-flat K\"ahler-Einstein metric on $M$.
+Thus the scalar curvature of $g(t)$ is uniformly bounded.
+Since $\overline{\lambda}_{M}=0$ (cf. \cite{L}), Theorem \ref{1.1} can apply to this case.
+If $M$ is a complex minimal projective surface of elliptic type with Kodaira dimension 1 and no singular fibers, then $\overline{\lambda}_{M}=0$ by \cite{L}, and $M$ admits long time solutions $\tilde{g}(\tilde{t})$, $\tilde{t}\in [0,\infty) $, of the following K\"ahler-Ricci flow equation by \cite{Ts} and \cite{TZ}.
+By Corollary 1.1 in \cite{ST}, the scalar curvature of $\tilde{g}(\tilde{t})$ is uniformly bounded along (\ref{10*}).